 Schedule an Energy Efficiency Home Test

 Almost all homes have areas where efficiency could be improved.
 If you’re serious about knowing how your family can save, consider hiring a professional to inspect your home.
-In the meantime, our team at Recovery Roofing & Home Improvement, Inc. is here to help you if you need help with installing an energy efficient roof or completing some siding repair in Dundalk, MD.
-For more information, give us a call at (410) 288-1633!
+In the meantime, our team at Recovery Roofing & Home Improvement, Inc. is here to help you if you need help with installing an energy efficient roof or completing some siding repair in Baltimore, MD.
+For more information, give us a call at (410)-288-1633!